BKO module 4: Test construction

 << Back to course overview for UvA lecturers (Dutch)

 This module is intended for non-Dutch-speaking lecturers or PhD candidates who are involved in designing tests.
-It is also open to those who do speak Dutch but prefer to take a module in English together with international colleagues.
 This module is one of the core modules within the BKO trajectory for UvA lecturers.

 After this module:

 - you understand the main requirements for designing assessments (validity, reliability, transparency, practicality, positive impact on learning);

 - you are able to construct a test matrix for a course;